Salo, Finland

-Once the town's main claim to fame, Salo had a large consumer electronics and mobile phone industry, with a manufacturing plant operated by Nokia and briefly by Microsoft Mobile in the 2010s until it was shut down.
-Nokia was once the dominant employer in the town, and the plant's closure in 2015 has led to high unemployment.
+Salo was previously recognised for its significant consumer electronics and mobile phone industry.
+Nokia, and briefly Microsoft Mobile, operated a manufacturing plant in the town.
+However, the plant was closed in 2015, resulting in high unemployment rates.

-Salo is the birthplace of the president of Finland Sauli Niinistö.
+Salo is the birthplace of the former president of Finland Sauli Niinistö.

 History

 Salo has existed as a centre of rural commerce since at least the 16th century, emerging in the location where the Great Coastal Road, the important East-West road, crossed River Salo; the river provided the fairway to the sea.
-In 1887 Salo officially became a market town and, in the beginning of 1891, an independent municipality.
-The area of the municipality was initially very small, only 0.65 km².
-In 1932 it grew to 18 km² when areas from neighbouring Uskela and Halikko were annexed to Salo.
+In 1887 Salo officially became a market town and, in the beginning of 1891, an independent Municipality.
+The area of the municipality was initially very small, only 0.65 km2.
+In 1932 it grew to 18 km2 when areas from neighbouring Uskela and Halikko were annexed to Salo.
 Eventually Salo became a town in 1960.
 The municipality of Uskela was consolidated with Salo 1967.
 The municipalities of Halikko, Kiikala, Kisko, Kuusjoki, Muurla, Perniö, Pertteli, Suomusjärvi and Särkisalo were consolidated with Salo in the beginning of 2009.

 Salo is also a popular last name in Finland.